 In this contribution, it is proposed to harmonize MMVD and AMVR.
 To signal the MVD in MMVD mode, The AMVR information is signaled first, followed by a MVD signaled with the specified MV resolution.
 Simulation results reportedly show 0.14% BD-rate savings under Random Access (RA) configurations.

+Discussion:

+Recommendation:

 JVET-M0307 CE4-related: Candidates optimization on MMVD [N. Park, H. Jang, J. Nam, J. Lim, S. Kim (LGE)]